kenesss/Concurrent-URL-Status-Checker-Report-Generator/README.md

 Build or run the project:
 - go run main.go checker.go -f urls.txt -c 10

+Example Usage
+To run the project with a concurrency limit of 5: go run main.go checker.go -f urls.txt -c 5

 Features
 Concurrent URL Checking: The tool uses Go goroutines to check multiple URLs at the same time.